 Czerny suggests: "This theme must be performed (at very moderate tempo) extremely delicately and with taste.
 The following variations a little livelier, and accented.
 The Adagio very slow and fantasy-like, the following variation, as well as the ending, vivacious and powerful."
-249
+194

 - 1. Pno, VI: Speidel/Singer add e grazioso after Beethoven's dolce. - 1, 3, 5, 80, 115 etc. Pno: Beethoven's dolce invites use of the moderator if available (PT: 3/a) as well as frequent arpeggiation and asynchrony (5/c/ii).
 The slurred duplet 16ths might be nuanced with the first longer and stronger than the second (2/a). - 9, 11, 13, 25, 27, 29.
 VI: Alard, Hermann, David-revised, Brodsky, Seybold, Kreisler take the slurs with separate bows.
 (AG reproduces b.
 13 the same as the other similar figures and all editors follow that reading).
 David, Joachim, Singer, Auer, Halir, Rosé add another slur over the two slurred pairs.
 David, unlike the others, also includes the preceding quarternote, marking it with -, in his added slur, and in 27, 29 adds a bowing slur over the whole bar.
 Similar procedures are followed when this material returns later in the movement. - 10, 12, 14f, 26, 28, 30f.
 VI: David adds a bowing slur i-iii; this was removed in David-revised. - 10ii.
-VI: A harmonic is marked by Alard, Hermann, Singer, Auer, Halir, Brodsky, Seybold.
+Vl: A harmonic is marked by Alard, Hermann, Singer, Auer, Halir, Brodsky, Seybold.
 David may well have used one.
 Singer's, Auer's, Seybold's fingering indicates portamento from the previous note. - 15ii.
 Vl: A harmonic is marked by Alard, Hermann, Singer, Seybold.
 Singer's fingering indicates portamento from the previous note. - 26i-ii, 28i-ii.
 VI: An audible connection is indicated by the fingering in all the editions. - 31ii.
 VI: A harmonic is marked by Alard, Singer, Auer, Seybold.
 Singer's, Auer's, Seybold's fingering indicates portamento from the previous note. - 33ff.
-Pno, VI: Beethoven's invites lingering and perhaps noticeable arpeggiation in Pno and perhaps vibrato or portamento in VI at the apex (3/b/v).
-On the repetition of each half, it is quite plausible that Beethoven and his contemporaries might have added a Schneller or trill in some of these places.
+Pno, VI: Beethoven's \longrightarrow invites lingering and perhaps noticeable arpeggiation in Pno and per-

-249 "Dieses Thema muss, (bei sehr gemässigtem Tempo) äusserst delikat und mit Geschmack vorgetragen werden.
+194 "Dieses Thema muss, (bei sehr gemässigtem Tempo) äusserst delikat und mit Geschmack vorgetragen werden.
 Die nachfolgenden Variationen etwas belebter, und markirt.
 Das Adagio sehr langsam und fantasie-artig, die hierauf folgende Variation lebhaft und kräftig, so wie auch den Schluss."